dagbdagb/APCnotes/README.md

 ```

 ## Firmware installation
-Do not jump major versions when installing firmware.
+Do not jump major versions when installing NMC firmware.
 Upgrade to the next major version after the one you have.
-I do not know for certain that any 6.x.y can be upgraded top 7.x.y.
-See releasenotes.
+I do *not* know for certain that any 6.x.y can be upgraded to any 7.x.y.
+See official releasenotes.
 - 5 -> 6 -> 7
 - 1 -> 2 -> 3